Chef’s Recipe: Best Red Lentil Soup (5g Carb)

 Recommendations

 You can use chicken stock or broth.
-If you don’t have them, using water will not spoil the soup’s flavor.
+Water will not spoil the soup’s flavor if you don’t have them.

-Do not add other vegetables to the soup because the basic ingredients of that kind of lentil soup are different.
+Do not add other vegetables to the soup because the essential ingredients of that lentil soup differ.
 You may have problems with consistency and taste.

 If you want to pour the paprika butter sauce into the pot instead of pouring it into the bowls as toppings, do this without turning off the stove, and you need to boil the soup for a short while after adding the paprika butter sauce.